ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 We need to modify the `TeaService` to both save and retrieve the rating for each tea.
 Our backend API does not currently support the rating on a tea, so we will store this data localy using the Capacitor Storage API.
 Our tasks for this will include:

 - Add an optional `rating` property to the `Tea` model
-- Modify the service to get the rating
+- Modify the tea service
+  - get the rating in the `getAll()`
-- Add a `save()` method to the service that will save the rating
+  - add a `save()` routine to save the rating
+- Update the store to handle the data flow
+- Modify the tea details page to dispatch an action to the store when the rating is changed

 ### Update the Model